sjbylo/misc/appdemos/README.md

 # App demo with hpa autoscaling

-appdemo will install the ruby hello world app with the correct route and with health checks
+The appdemo template will install the ruby hello world app with the correct route and with health checks.

-hpa-appdemo will install appdemo but with hpa on the frontend
+hpa-appdemo will install appdemo but with hpa on the frontend.

-ab-load-tester will install ab which can apply load on the frontend
+ab-load-tester will install ab which can apply load on the frontend.

-## Set up
+## Adding the templates to OpenShift

-Add the templates, e.g.
+Add the templates as system:admin or as cluster-admin, e.g.

 ```
 cat appdemo.template.yaml         | oc create -f - -n openshift --as system:admin